HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/dumpster.md

 # Tips

+- Dumpsters can be used as cover in certain situations and are very effective at doing so due to their high health and ability to ricochet bullets.
+  - However, such situations are uncommon due to the positioning of Dumpsters.
-- Dumpsters can drop decent loot, although most people don't break them because of its' high health.
+- Dumpsters can drop decent loot, although most people don't break them because of their high health.
-  - If crates or other loot are nearby, you should use those instead.
+  - If crates or other loot are nearby, you should break those instead to get loot faster.
-  - Conversely, if there isn't loot nearby, breaking a dumpster can give you helpful loot.
+  - Conversely, if there isn't any other loot nearby, breaking a dumpster can give you helpful loot.
 - Dumpsters reflect bullets, so you can use this to ricochet bullets towards enemies.

 # History